zhanjunpeng/QMbead/README.md

 # QMbead
-The code and results for Quantum Multiplier Based on Exponent Adder (QMbead)
+The code and results for the paper Quantum Multiplier Based on Exponent Adder (QMbead), which is available at https://arxiv.org/abs/2309.10204